Prada revamps skirt suits with stripes, tweed, plaid

 Under a ceiling of yellow fibreglass panels and cylinders, designer Miuccia Prada first presented loose striped boxy jackets on top of skirts, decorated with panels of tweed or check.

-Outerwear was also loose, shiny and striped in a variety of colors, worn over dresses and tops bearing clashing prints as well as see-through black skirts.
+Outerwear was also loose, shiny and striped in a variety of colours, worn over dresses and tops bearing clashing prints as well as see-through black skirts.

 Jackets were waist-length while skirts went over the knee.

-Prada completed her spring/summer 2016 look with single colored lace-like neckwear in black, lime, pink and beige, worn over dresses and coats.
+Prada completed her spring/summer 2016 look with single coloured lace-like neckwear in black, lime, pink and beige, worn over dresses and coats.

 Models, whose fringes were gelled to their foreheads and sides to create mini sideburns, wore disco ball earrings and gold lipstick.